neuroailab/physopt-physics-benchmarking/README.md

 `hyperopt/scripts/hyperopt-mongo-worker --mongo=localhost:25555/svg --logfile=logfile.txt`

+c) to evaluate multiple models run in separate threads:
+`python opt.py --model RPIN --host localhost --port 25555 --database database --output rpin_output_directory --num_threads 1`

+`python opt.py --model SVG --host localhost --port 25555 --database database --output svg_output_directory --num_threads 1`

 etc.

+and then start up as many workers as you want with:

+`hyperopt/scripts/hyperopt-mongo-worker --mongo=localhost:25555/database --logfile=logfile.txt`

-You can also put all models into the same database and point all mongo-workers to that database with the advantage of not needing multiple sets of workers per model.
-To train multiple models at the same time you can loop over all models in a shell script.
-Although currently not a problem, potential library conflicts between models might make this impossible in the future without separate python environments.
+This approach has the advantage that you only need one set of workers pointing all to the same database `database`.
+Although currently not a problem, potential library conflicts between models might make this approach c) infeasible in the future without separate python environments.
+In that case each model needs to be run in model-specific python environments.

-To see all available argument options including currently implemented models use
+To see all available argument options including all currently implemented models use

 `python opt.py --help`